Begumpet Airport: History

 In 1934–1935, Mir Osman Ali Khan, the last nizam of the Princely State of Hyderabad, decided to establish an airport in Begumpet on the outskirts of Hyderabad.
 The Hyderabad State Aero Club was inaugurated at Begumpet in June 1936, and Princess Dürrüşehvar laid the foundation stone for a terminal building five months later.
 In 1937, Tata's service from Karachi to Madras began operating via Begumpet instead of the Hakimpet airfield.
-The following year, the Nizam's State Railways Air Department introduced flights from Madras to Bangalore via Hyderabad.
-The route ceased at the onset of the Second World War.
-Service to Bangalore resumed for a brief period in 1940.
+In April 1940, the Nizam's State Railway Air Department introduced flights to Madras via Bangalore.
+The route ceased in July; the airline's fleet was turned over to the government of India amid the Second World War.
 The airport was among the most developed in India at the time of the war.

 During the war, the state government granted control of Begumpet to the Directorate of Civil Aviation.
 The Royal Air Force took over and set up a flying school in 1942.
 In May 1946, the maiden flight of Deccan Airways from Begumpet to Bangalore took place.
 The airline operated India's first Hajj flight from the airport five months later.
 As of 1948, civilian flights to Hyderabad landed at Hakimpet while expansion work was underway at Begumpet.
 In May 1950, commercial airlines moved to Begumpet.

 Work on the runway to enable it to handle Caravelle jets was finished in 1965.
 In the 1970s, Indian Airlines linked Hyderabad to seven cities in the country and used Caravelles on flights to Bombay.
 A new terminal was completed in 1972, and Begumpet handled 250,000 passengers in 1975.
 The airport had international flights to Sharjah and Kuwait in the 1990s.